Occupational therapy assistant job description sample

 This occupational therapy assistant job description template can assist your creation of a job application that will attract candidates who are qualified for your open position.
 Feel free to revise this job description to meet your specific job requirements.
 You can also look through Monster’s occupational therapy assistant job listings to find even more ideas to add to your application.

 [Intro paragraph] Companies seeking the highest quality employees often begin their job descriptions with a few sentences telling the job seeker the things that make your company unique and the value you bring to new employees.
 Take this opportunity to really make your hospital, clinic, or medical facility shine and set yourself apart from any other therapy assistant job postings.

 Occupational Therapy Assistant Job Responsibilities:

-Helps occupational therapy clients by providing rehabilitative services, under the direction of occupational therapists, to persons with mental, physical, emotional, or developmental impairments.
+- Helps occupational therapy clients by providing rehabilitative services to persons with mental, physical, emotional, or developmental impairments.

-- Verifies client information by interviewing client; reviewing and/or recording medical history; confirming purpose of treatment.
+- Verifies client information by interviewing client, reviewing and recording medical history, confirming purpose of treatment.